pranitkalambate07/Cisco-Splunk-SOC-Analyst-Portfolio/README.md

 4. **Translating Tech to Business:** Used `eval` functions to convert raw bytes into readable Megabytes (MB) and utilized `timechart` to convert raw event counts into executive-friendly visual graphs.

 ---
-*Note: This portfolio is a continuous documentation of hands-on SIEM training, demonstrating proficiency in multi-domain log analysis, proactive threat hunting, and professional incident reporting.*
+*Note: This portfolio is a continuous documentation of hands-on SIEM training aligned with Cisco Networking Academy standards, demonstrating proficiency in multi-domain log analysis, proactive threat hunting, and professional incident reporting.*